TheWilley/reval/README.md

 ## Features

-- Evalutate multiple javascript expressions at the same time
+- Evalutate multiple expressions at the same time
-- Sandboxed environment
-- Built-in support for [math.js](https://mathjs.org) expressions
+- Built-in support for JavaScript (sandboxed), [math.js](https://mathjs.org), regex replace, and more
 - Save and load your expressions
 - Minimal user interface

 ## Introduction

-I was getting tired of creating a new HTML file each time I needed to quickly test out things in JavaScript, so I created this web app to fufill that purpose instead.
-Contrary to its name, the app does not run the [eval function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval#never_use_direct_eval!) directly due to [security concerns](https://www.digitalocean.com/community/tutorials/js-eval).
-It instead leverages [SandboxJS](https://github.com/nyariv/SandboxJS) and [math.js](https://mathjs.org) to run expressions in a safe manner.
+I was getting tired of creating a new HTML file each time I needed to quickly test out things in JavaScript, so I initially created this web app to fulfill that purpose.
+It has since then grown into a dynamic system which support a variety of functionalities, such as evaluation of math and regex expressions.

 ## Getting Started